ddmills/geotic/readme.md

 // geotic does not dictate how your game loop should behave const loop = (dt) => {
     // loop over the result set to update the position for all entities
     // in the query.
-The query will always return an up-to-date `Set`
+The query will always return an up-to-date array
     // containing entities that match
     kinematics.get().forEach((entity) => {
         entity.position.x += entity.velocity.x * dt;